Kaidi1/Data-science-project/README.md

 ![Title](https://user-images.githubusercontent.com/62517289/145642733-3b6cf4fc-4420-449f-9de9-a2b076f03823.png) <br> <br>
 ## > Overview: <br>
 Driving in NYC can be daunting for student drivers.
 My hypothesis is that the number of accidents on the road are directly related to how safe the area/road is.
 I used collisions data and arrest data from NYC OpenData.
 I first scrape the data off of the database using the built in fitering functions inside NYC OpenData.
-Then further filtered my data using Python Pandas and plotting them using Matplotlib. <br> <br>
+Then further filtered my data using Python Pandas and plotting them using Matplotlib. <br>
+Background:
 ### > Data 1: <br>
 ![CrashTime](https://user-images.githubusercontent.com/62517289/145642762-f1cf899f-be82-402b-9419-bd09e0417010.png)
 #### > Technique: <br>